 The audit process concludes when ISSI issues the Final Report after the audit or after the Gap Review.
 Partners will be awarded a Pass or No Pass result upon completion of the audit process, including if they withdraw from the audit process.
 At the conclusion of the audit process, the auditor will issue a Final Report to the partner and notify Microsoft of the pass or no pass result.
-Partners will also receive a Pass or No Pass result upon completion of the audit process.
 A Pass result satisfies the audit requirement for this Azure specialization for two (2) years.
 A "No Pass" result is generated when a partner fails or withdraws from the audit.
 When a No Pass result is entered into Partner Center, you will see your status as "Audit Failed" in your dashboard.
 This status will reset within one week to "Not Enrolled," allowing you to reapply.
 Contact Partner Center Support if needed.